Perimenopause and Nausea

 According to one theory, the nausea results from hormone imbalances.
 Estrogen and progesterone, the chief female sex hormones, fluctuate during the menopausal transition.
 This can lead to nausea, upset stomach, diarrhea, constipation, and other digestive problems.

 Another theory suggests that stress and fatigue cause perimenopausal nausea.
 Stressful situations at home or work contribute to fatigue.
-They can also cause a type of motion sickness that leads to nausea.
+They can also cause motion sickness-like symptoms that lead to nausea.

 The Best Foods for Nausea

-Healthy eating and regular exercise are good ways to manage nausea and other perimenopause symptoms.
+Healthy eating and regular exercise are good ways to manage nausea and other perimenopausal symptoms.

-Tell Me What to Eat as I Approach Menopause, a book by Elaine Magee, discusses the best foods and drinks for a perimenopause diet.
+Tell Me What to Eat as I Approach Menopause, a book by Elaine Magee, discusses the best foods and drinks for a perimenopausal diet.

 Not only do they relieve the symptoms of perimenopause, but they also promote weight management and heart health.
 To manage nausea, Magee offers the following tips:

 - Eat more soy-based products.
-Soy and soy isoflavones support a broad range of perimenopause symptoms, including nausea.
+Soy and soy isoflavones support a broad range of perimenopausal symptoms, including nausea.

 - Eat more fruits and vegetables.
 Plant-based foods contain plant estrogens called phytoestrogens that may alleviate nausea.

 - Replace bad fats with good fats.
-Omega-3 fatty acids, which are found in fish and nuts, may ease perimenopause symptoms.
+Omega-3 fatty acids, which are found in fish and nuts, may ease perimenopausal symptoms.

 - Eliminate caffeinated drinks.
 Replace coffee and soft drinks with water and unsweetened fruit and vegetable juices.

 - Avoid greasy, fatty, and sugary foods.
-They can wreak havoc on your hormones, leading to nausea and other perimenopause symptoms.
+They can wreak havoc on your hormones, leading to nausea and other perimenopausal symptoms.

 - Eliminate the large meals.
 Instead of eating three large meals, eat several smaller meals throughout the day.